-(3 lec hrs/wk)3 credits This course is designed to offer an orientation for those students seeking a teaching career in health and physical education.
-Students will be introduced to basic philosoand objectives, professional phies opportunities, qualifications, and certification requirements for health and physical education teachers at the elementary, secondary, and college levels.
-This course will be taught fall term each year.
+This course is designed to offer an orientation for those students seeking a teaching career in athletic training, health education, physical education, and fitness management.
+Students will be introduced to basic philosophies and objectives, professional opportunities, qualifications, and certification requirements for their desired field of study.
+Students will learn how the various disciplines related to health and fitness interact and broaden their understanding of the profession.
+Students will develop their four-year plan, including courses that will be taken at Southwestern and those to be taken during their Junior and Senior years at the desired institution.
+This course will be taught fall and winter terms each year.